How Tiles Work

 salted_credentials in your

 tile.yml file.
-But you need not include credentials that already exist in other tiles, such as Pivotal Application Service.
+But you do not need to include credentials that already exist in other tiles, such as Pivotal Platform.
 BOSH automatically generates these for any packages that require them.

 Tile Generator automatically generates

 delete lifecycle errands for packages that deploy to Pivotal Platform.
 These errand scripts deploy the service to Pivotal Platform and publish its plans in the Marketplace, and remove the service from Pivotal Platform and the Marketplace.

 pre_delete errand scripts in

 tile.yml that prepare Pivotal Platform to host the service or clean up before deleting it.
 You can configure these errands to run on their own dedicated VMs or co-locate them on existing errand VMs.

 docker-bosh packages, which run jobs directly on BOSH rather than on the Pivotal Platform layer, you need to include

 tile.yml.
 Label them as lifecycle errands using

 Tile Generator writes the

 bosh-release errands into the main BOSH release that it creates for the service, and adds